 Registry Description See BIOS Determines the semantics of each property in a BIOS or BIOS settings resource.
 Because BIOS information can vary from platform to platform, Redfish cannot define a fixed schema for these values.
 This registry contains both property descriptions and other information, such as data type, allowable values, and user menu information.

-Message Constructs a message from a MessageId and other message information to present to an end user.
-The messages in these registries appear in both eventing and error responses to operations. • Error responses operations. • Eventing Privilege Maps the resources in a Redfish Service to the privileges that can complete specified operations against those resources.
+Registry Description See Message Constructs a message from a MessageId and other message information to present to an end user.
+The messages in these registries appear in both eventing and error responses to operations.
+This registry is the most common type of registry.
+Error responses Eventing Maps the resources in a Redfish Service to the privileges that can complete specified operations against those resources.
 A client can use this information to: Determine which roles should have specific privileges.
 Map accounts to those roles so that the accounts can complete operations on Redfish resources.

-9.12.
-Schema annotations
+10.12 Schema annotations